Regulatory Compliance Support

 Mideye Server addresses specific NIS2 requirements including multi-factor authentication (Article 21, paragraph 2(j)), access control policies (Article 21, paragraph 2(i)), and incident detection (Article 21, paragraph 2(e)).
 However, NIS2 compliance involves many requirements beyond MFA including governance, incident response, supply chain security, and business continuity.
 Mideye provides the authentication and access control components.
 Consult your compliance team for your complete NIS2 compliance program.

-Is Mideye ISO 27001 certified?
+How does Mideye support ISO 27001 certification?

-Mideye is not ISO 27001 certified as an organization.
-However, Mideye Server implements controls from ISO 27001:2022 Annex A that customers use as part of their own ISO certification.
+Mideye Server implements controls from ISO 27001:2022 Annex A that customers use as part of their own ISO certification.
 Specifically, Assisted Login implements Annex A 5.3 (segregation of duties), and the core MFA platform supports Annex A 5.15 (access control) and A.8.5 (secure authentication).
 Many customers use Mideye as evidence in their ISO 27001 audits.

 Does Mideye meet DORA requirements for financial entities?